Where the Truth Lies: Plot

 Collins agrees to continue with the book, but creates a situation to blackmail Karen into staying away from the story of Maureen O'Flaherty, which is Karen's consuming interest.
-After plying Karen with wine and drugs, Collins manipulates her into having sex with a young aspiring singer named Alice.
+After plying Karen with wine and drugs, Collins manipulates her into having sex with a young singer.
 He photographs the two women in compromising positions.
-Karen is told that unless she tells the publisher that there is nothing odd or improper surrounding Maureen's death, he will make the pictures public.
+He then presses Karen to tell the publisher that there is nothing odd or improper surrounding Maureen's death, or he will make the pictures public.

-Karen discovers that Maureen had secretly recorded her interactions with Morris and Collins.
-Gradually, it becomes clear what really happened that night 15 years before: the three had engaged in a ménage à trois, fueled by drugs and booze, and at some point Collins tried to have sex with Morris, who resisted violently.
-Collins retreated to his room, whereupon Maureen tried to blackmail Morris into paying to keep this information a secret.
-(In 1957, it would have finished Collins professionally if it had come out that he was bisexual.)
-Morris tried to bribe Maureen to stay quiet but she wanted more money than he was either willing or able to give.
-Collins passed out in his room, Morris in his, and Maureen fell asleep on the couch.
+Gradually, it becomes clear what really happened that night 15 years before: the entertainers and the girl had engaged in a ménage à trois fueled by drugs and booze, and Collins tried to have sex with Morris, who resisted violently.
+Collins retreated to his room in shame, whereupon Maureen tried to blackmail Morris into paying to keep this a secret, and then fell asleep on the couch.
 In the morning, she was dead.

-Fifteen years later, Karen has begun to uncover the story.
-She discovers more about Morris' "fix-it man," Reuben.
-While both Morris and Collins were convinced the other murdered Maureen, they smuggled her body in a crate full of lobsters (a gift from Sanmarco) with Reuben's assistance, shipping it ahead of them to the New Jersey hotel.
-The tape recorder was on during the entire night, but the tape has been missing all these years.
+Fifteen years later, Karen has begun to uncover the story when Morris's "fix-it man," Reuben, approaches her.
+While both Morris and Collins were convinced the other murdered Maureen, they smuggled her body out of Miami with Reuben's assistance in a crate full of lobsters (a gift from Sanmarco), shipping it ahead of them to the New Jersey hotel.
+Reuben tells her that Maureen had turned her tape recorder on again after her interview, to record her interactions with Morris and Collins.

-Reuben offers to produce the tape.
-He asks Karen if her publishing company will pay him, say, $1 million for the tape.
-Karen puts two and two together and realizes that Reuben was blackmailing Collins, demanding $1 million to keep quiet about his bisexuality, proven on the tape, and perhaps his having murdered Maureen.
-(Collins was so drunk and drugged during that episode that he plainly does not remember what happened.)
-Reuben was demanding a million dollars for a murder he himself committed.
+Reuben offers to produce the tape, but only if Karen's publishing company is willing to pay him $1 million.
+Karen realizes that Reuben had been blackmailing Collins, demanding money to keep quiet about his homosexuality and his involvement in Maureen's death.
+Distraught, Collins commits suicide.

-In the end, Collins is indeed destroyed, committing suicide.
-Morris is furious at Karen for all that she has set in motion, and Karen has the answer to her mystery.
-She goes to Mrs. O'Flaherty, saying she will publish the truth but only after an innocent bystander has died—referring to Maureen's mother herself, who would be crushed to learn of her daughter's behavior that contributed to her own death.
+Karen returns to Mrs. O'Flaherty but decides to publish her findings once the woman died, sparing her the pain of knowing the details of her daughter's behavior that contributed to the murder.